BraviNoname/Bravi/BossDisplayFixes/README.md

 - Spirits which give resources have their icons changed to represent what they actually give.

-- Urumi's, Mayumi's, and Extra Kutaka have their HP stars counts fixed.
+- Urumi, Mayumi, and Extra Kutaka have their HP stars counts fixed.

 - Fixed Extra Kutaka's spell practice glitch to make her invulnerable until she declares her spell card (not replay compatible).